Last Updated: June 7th, 2019

 In the end …

-It’s nearly impossible to avoid lectins all together.
+It can be difficult to avoid lectins altogether, especially if you are new to the lectin-free way of eating.
 But, these five tips can help you cut down on those disease-causing lectins.
 These are tried and true methods that have been used all over the world – in some cases, for thousands of years.
 So, take a lesson from our ancestors, and neutralize those toxic plant proteins!
 Your body will thank you.